 Like the AirPods (3rd generation) you can use your preferred smart assistant, but Bixby has more integration on the Galaxy Buds Pro than Google Assistant.
 For those with accessibility needs you can change channel balance in the Galaxy Wearables app too.

-Does the Samsung Galaxy Buds Pro have better active noise cancelling than the Apple AirPods (3rd generation)?
+Does the Samsung Galaxy Buds Pro have better active noise canceling than the Apple AirPods (3rd generation)?

 Here you find a major difference between the Galaxy Buds Pro and AirPods (3rd generation).
-Simply, the Galaxy Buds Pro has ANC—two strengths of it—and the AirPods (3rd generation) doesn’t have noise cancelling.
+Simply, the Galaxy Buds Pro has ANC—two strengths of it—and the AirPods (3rd generation) doesn’t have noise canceling.

 On the Galaxy Buds Pro you can also toggle ANC using a touch command.
 Combined with the passive isolation, this optimizes total attenuation.
 When set to high, the Galaxy Buds Pro can make low-frequency noises sound one-half to one-third as loud as they would without the earbuds.
 Isolation works well too, attenuating those high-pitched incidental sounds.
 Keep in mind only Android users can adjust the ANC in the app.
 All others will be stuck with default settings, which still let you turn ANC on and off using the touch controls.